Lawrencedev0/FUNIOX/README.md

 ## 📌 Overview

-**CapitalX** is a production-style, cloud-native investment platform built to demonstrate modern DevOps and Platform Engineering practices on AWS.
+**FUNIOX** is a production-style, cloud-native investment platform built to demonstrate modern DevOps and Platform Engineering practices on AWS.

 The project implements an end-to-end workflow covering: